jiricekcz/fef-rs/doc/crate.md

 let language = config.language(); // This will break if we add a language method to the Config trait

 let language = MyConfig::language(&config); // This will not break and execute your language method
-// let language = <MyConfig as Config>::language(&config); // This would execute the language method from the Config trait
+// let language = Config::language(&config); // This would execute the language method from the Config trait

 # assert_eq!(language, "");
 ```